ForgeKit-ai/forgekit/README.md

 # ForgeKit

-ForgeKit is a modular scaffolding tool that helps you spin up full‑stack projects with your choice of frontend, backend and UI frameworks.
-It creates the initial directory structure, initializes Git and installs required dependencies so you can start coding right away.
+ForgeKit is a modular full-stack scaffolding and hosting platform that helps you build and deploy modern web applications.
+Create projects with your choice of frontend, backend and UI frameworks, then deploy them to production with a single command.

 ## Prerequisites